Nissan Maxima: Second generation (1985)

-Third generation (J30; 1988)
+Third generation (1989)

 The redesigned Maxima debuted on October 24, 1988 for the 1989 model year, internally designated J30.
 Larger dimensions made it the second Japanese sedan sold in North America to qualify as a "mid-size" (after the Mazda 929).
-Nissan used a "4DSC" window decal on the third generation Maxima in North America, marketing it as a "four-door sports car."
-This generation was briefly marketed in Japan, replacing the Nissan Leopard sedan at Nissan Bluebird Store locations.
+Nissan used a "4DSC" window decal on the third-generation Maxima in North America, marketing it as a "four-door sports car."
+This generation was briefly marketed in Japan, replacing the Nissan Leopard sedan at Nissan Store locations.
 A refresh occurred in August 1991 for the 1992 model year (from July 1991 production), adding a driver's side SRS airbag.
 The facelifted version was no longer offered in Japan.

-It now featured the 160 hp, 3.0-liter VG30E V6, with the 190 hp, VE30DE unit standard on the SE model starting in 1991.
+It became available with the 160 hp, 3.0-liter VG30E V6, with the 190 hp, VE30DE unit standard on the SE model starting in 1991.
 In the United States, the VG30E engine, which featured a variable intake manifold on automatic and manual transmission models, was used on all 1989 to 1994 GXE models and 1989 to 1991 SE models.
-This generation Maxima was fitted with an independent rear suspension, and continued to offer the road scanning, electronic Super Sonic Suspension (sonar).
+This generation Maxima was fitted with an independent trailing arm rear suspension, and continued to offer the road scanning, electronic Super Sonic Suspension (sonar).
 The digital touch entry system on the GXE (in conjunction with the new Luxury Package) allowed the windows to be lowered and the moon roof opened from outside the vehicle on a keypad integrated on the front door handle, without the key in the ignition.
-One of the industry's first heads up displays was also included in the package, for model years 1989-92.
-The system projected a holographic image of the vehicles speed on a small screen in the windshield.
+One of the industry's first heads-up displays was also included in the package for model years 1989–92.
+The system projected a holographic image of the vehicle's speed on a small screen in the windshield.

 The VE30DE engine was exclusively offered on the 1992–1994 Maxima SE.
 It was a 3.0-liter, 24 valve, DOHC motor.
 Its iron block was topped with aluminum cylinder heads and featured a dual length intake manifold (5-speed model only), variable intake valve timing, coil on plug ignition, plus a limited-slip differential.
 The VE30DE was rated at 190 hp at 5600 rpm and 190 lbft at 4000 rpm, and had a 6500 rpm redline.
 SE models include white-faced gauges, twisted-spoke turbine wheels (.5 inch wider than GXE wheels and similar in design to wheels offered on the Z31 300ZX), body-colored grille, twin-tip mufflers, factory-tinted tail lights, black trim replacing chrome, firmer sport suspension, and optional 5-speed manual transmission.
 The automatic transmission on all GXEs (RE4F02A) was a compact unit from Jatco, which featured "sport" and "comfort" modes that shifted at different points.
 The 1992 to 1994 SE received an optional automatic transmission (RE4F04V) that had stronger internals, but kept the "sport" and "comfort" modes.
 The SE also had a rear spoiler and black side mirrors, whereas the GXE has body-color side mirrors.